bnclabs/gostore/llrb/README.md

 Panics are to expected when APIs are misused.
 Programmers might choose to ignore the errors, but not panics.
 For example:

-- When trying to upsert a nil key.
-- When Log() is called on snapshots.
-- When a snapshot is released more than it is refered.
-- When a snapshot is released when there is un-closed iteration on the snapshot.
 - Validate() will panic if there is a fatal error.
-- When trying to iterate on index/snapshot after it is closed.
-- When RSnapshot() is requested with mvcc disabled.